You are here

 There are a number of reporting options available to a victim/survivor of sexual misconduct.
-Contact information for the options listed below may be found here, or by clicking on the Related Links to the left.
+Contact information for the support options listed below may be found here, or by clicking on the Related Links to the left.
+Contact information for making a report to the UMD Office of Student Conduct and Conflict Resolution or the UMD Equal Opportunity Associate may be found here.

 Retaliation against an individual for having made a report of sexual misconduct is prohibited and may result in disciplinary action.
 Reports of retaliation will be reviewed and investigated in the same manner in which other allegations of misconduct are handled.